b00tc4mp/eurofirms-bootcamp-202305/staff/mario-aller/fullstack/quad/doc/README.md

     - panel width
 - height: Number (required)
     - panel height
-- blocks: Block array (defatul [ ])
-    - blocks to be placed in the panel
 - status: Integer (required, enum [NOT_OPTIMIZED, FINISHED], default NOT_OPTIMIZED)

 #### User